shakeazeez/CSD_TARIFF_PROJECT/README.md

 ### Common Issues
 - Port conflicts?
 Check if ports 8080-8083 are free
 - Database connection?
 Verify your `.env` credentials
 - API keys?
-Make sure your OpenAI and NewsAPI keys are valid
+Make sure your OpenAI and TheNewsAPI keys are valid

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - OpenAI for AI-powered features
-- NewsAPI for real-time news feeds
+- TheNewsAPI for real-time news feeds
 - PostgreSQL for reliable data storage
 - Docker for amazing containerization
+- WITS for the past tariff data
+- Moaah for the real-time tariff data

 ## Team